-The representative of the European Union, in its capacity as observer, said that delegations had made good progress over the fourth session, and expressed hope that the fifth session would see the conclusion of the Conference's work.
+The representative of the European Union said that delegations had made good progress over the fourth session, and expressed hope that the fifth session would see the conclusion of the Conference's work.
 As such, the text should remain unchanged.